aptech/gehttpd-docs/docs/index.rst

 +++++

 Make sure all the necessary dependencies are installed.
-You can run ``ldd chrome | grep not`` on a Linux machine to check which dependencies are missing.
+You can run ``ldd gehttpd | grep not`` on a Linux machine to check which dependencies are missing.
+Keep in mind the :file:`run.sh` script will set appropriate environment variables for locating dependencies bundled with GEhttpd. ``ldd`` should be used for locating missing system dependencies.

 - Tested on Debian 9 and 10, as well as CentOS 6 and 7.
 - Ubuntu and OpenSuSE should also run it as well, though not all versions have